Tableau Tips: Top/Bottom N members (use of table calculation- Rank)

 Repeat the above process to rank Profit in ascending order along Customer Name.

-Using the two calculated fields above, we'll categorize them into Top 10 and Bottom 10 profitable customers as shown in the formula below.
+Using the two calculated fields above, I'll categorize them into Top 10 and Bottom 10 profitable customers using the formula below.

-Now that we've categorized our computation above, lets build our chart.
+Now that I've categorized my computation above, lets build our chart.

 Drag Customer Name from the dimension field to the Row shelf.